Table of Contents

 What is Monolithic Architecture?

-Monolithic architecture benefits from fast development due to its applications being based on a single code base.
-You can also say that the entire application is built on a single unified unit.
+Monolithic architecture enables fast development because the application is based on a single codebase.
+The entire application is built as a single, unified unit.

-In this model, all components (user interface, business logic, and data access) are tightly coupled and run as a single service or executable.
-It’s commonly used in applications where the entire codebase is deployed and scaled together.
+In this model, all components – user interface, business logic, and data access – are tightly coupled and run as a single service or executable.
+It is commonly used for applications where the entire codebase is deployed and scaled together.

 Let’s simplify this using real-life examples.

-It’s like a giant building where everything you need (kitchen, living room, bedroom) is in one big space.
-You don’t have separate rooms or floors for different activities; everything is combined into one big area.
+It’s like a giant building where everything you need – kitchen, living room, bedroom – is in one large space.
+There are no separate rooms or floors for different activities; everything is combined into one big area.

 Pros of Monolithic Architecture

-- Easy debugging: With all code located in one place, it’s easier to follow a request and find an issue.
+- Easy debugging: With all code in one place, it’s easier to follow a request and find issues.

-- Deployment: All web application components (frontend, backend & database) are deployed together.
+- Deployment: All web application components (frontend, backend, and database) are deployed together.

-- Shared resources: This architecture shares resources as they are entangled and combined in a single code base.
+- Shared resources: This architecture shares resources because they are integrated and combined in a single code base.

 Cons of Monolithic Architecture

-- Hard to scale: Scaling the entire application to meet higher demand can be inefficient because individual parts of the app cannot be scaled separately.
-Whenever a single module is updated, the full system is updated to reflect changes to the user.
-It often requires duplicating applications, leading to inefficiencies and higher costs in the custom software development approach.
+- Hard to scale: Scaling the entire application to meet higher demand can be inefficient because individual parts of the app cannot be scaled independently.
+When a single module is updated, the entire system must be updated to reflect changes to the user.
+This often requires duplicating applications, leading to inefficiencies and higher costs in custom software development.

-- Bug Fixing: Every module is combined into a single system; if an error or bug occurs in a single module, it can potentially compromise the entire system.
+- Bug Fixing: When all modules are combined into a single system, an error or bug in one module can potentially compromise the entire system.

-- Deployment: A small change to a monolithic application requires the re-deployment of the entire application.
+- Deployment: Even a minor change to a monolithic application requires redeploying the whole application.

-- Slower Development: Maintaining and scaling the application can become challenging as the system grows, leading to slower development cycles.
+- Slower Development: As the system grows, maintaining and scaling the application can become challenging, leading to slower development cycles.
 This can limit the flexibility that clients often seek in bespoke software development.

 To overcome the disadvantages of monolithic architecture, microservices architecture is a viable option.